CollectionBuilder/cb-docs/docs/objects/derivatives.md

 [Rake](https://github.com/ruby/rake) is a automation tool written in Ruby.
 It is a standard part of all Ruby installs, so if you are using Jekyll, you have it installed already.

 CB-CSV's "generate_derivatives" Rake task automates creating a small and thumb image from all images and PDFs contained within the "objects/" directory in your project repository.
+On Mac and Linux it will also optimize the image files.
 It outputs the derivatives to "objects/small/" and "objects/thumbs/" following the naming convention defined above.

 {:.alert .alert-yellow}
-**Important!** Before using the `Rake generate_derivatives` command, you will need to [install ImageMagick and Ghostscript]({{ '/docs/software/optional/#imagemagick-and-ghostscript' | relative_url }}) on your local machine.
+**Important!** Before using the `rake generate_derivatives` command, you will need to [install ImageMagick and Ghostscript]({{ '/docs/software/optional/#imagemagick-and-ghostscript' | relative_url }}) on your local machine.

 Once the required software is installed, follow these steps to generate derivative images: